stephenajulu/ajulusthoughts.com/content/post/mini-self-improvement-framework-for-everyone.md

 hero: "/images/danielle-macinnes-iulgi9pwetu-unsplash.jpg"

 ---
-liHi!
+Hi!
 How are you?

 I like a quote Hafeez from The Roommates always says.
 Though i modified it so now it's my quote.
 It says,

-> Improve yourself physically, spiritually, emotionally, mentally and financially.
+> Improve yourself physically, spiritually, emotionally, mentally and financially, then go and change the world!

 I won't waste your time and I'll get right into it.